Search Help:

 Managing Uncertainties

-If you have good historical statistical data that is analogous to a particular in your project, we recommend that you use these data to model uncertainty in your project as opposed to risk events.
+If you have accurate historical statistical data that is analogous to a particular element in your project, we recommend that you use this data to model uncertainty in your project as opposed to risk events.
 Be aware of double-counting risk and uncertainty as most of the uncertainty in a project is due to the probability of risk events occurring.

 To define uncertainties:

 1. Define a 3-point estimate for any of task parameters: cost, income, duration, and start time.
-3 points estimates for work will be calculated automatically based on uncertainty in duration.
-You may also define 3 points estimates for the lag.
+3-point estimates for work will be calculated automatically based on uncertainty in duration.
+You may also define 3-point estimates for the lag.

 The meaning of low, base, and high data depends on the statistical distribution defined in the Distributions tab of the Task Information dialog box.